Buzz Aldrin: Other

 Aldrin has primarily resided in the Los Angeles area, including Beverly Hills and Laguna Beach since 1985.
 In 2014, he sold his Westwood condominium; this was after his third divorce in 2012.
 He also lives in Satellite Beach, Florida.

 Aldrin has been a teetotaler since 1978.

+Aldrin frequently cites scuba diving as one of his great passions in life, first learning to dive in Tripoli in 1957.
+In 2010, he celebrated his 80th birthday in the Galápagos Islands, swimming with sharks.
+In 2018, he helped to launch the diving program at the Atlantis Hotel, Dubai.